project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Procedure-intro.md

 **Profile specific implementation guidance:**

-Procedure codes SNOMED-CT are required.
-Further guidance will be issued on the use of SNOMED CT in a later release.
+SNOMED-CT procedure codes are required.
+Further guidance will be issued on the use of SNOMED-CT in a later release.

 A procedure including an implantable device SHOULD use Procedure.focalDevice with a reference to the UK Core Device Profile.